Lockwood and Co season 2: Is Netflix bringing it back?Feb 2 | 4 min read

 Anthony Horowitz brings his bestselling 2016 novel to BritBox in a new crime drama with a unique twist.

 Timothy McMullan and Lesley Manville star in the murder mystery series, which spans two time periods as it flits between the 1950s Britain and the present day.

-Stranger Things Series 4 - Netflix, May 27
+Stranger Things Series 4 - Netflix, streaming now

 The phenomenally successful 1980s-set drama about a gang of kids on a sci-fi adventure in the small town of Hawkins is one of the most highly anticipated shows on Netflix this year.

 But, the wait for Stranger Things series 4 is finally almost over as it's set to return in summer 2022 - and early teasers of the new episodes suggest we can expect a shift in storyline beyond the town of Hawkins.

 Derry Girls Series 3 - Channel 4, streaming now

 Erin, Clare, Orla, Michelle and James will return for the gang's final outing in Derry Girls season 3, which we're hoping will air on Channel 4 sometime this year.